Rigid analytic reconstruction of Hyodo--Kato theory: Weak formal schemes

-\begin{remark} The notion of log schemes in the sense of Fontaine, Illusie and Kato \cite{Ka} extends to weak formal log schemes in the obvious way, and we freely use terminologies concerning the log structure on schemes or (weak) formal schemes in this sense.
+The notion of log schemes in the sense of Fontaine, Illusie and Kato \cite{Ka} extends to weak formal log schemes in the obvious way, and we freely use terminologies concerning the log structure on schemes or (weak) formal schemes in this sense.
 Throughout, log structures of all (weak formal) log schemes are defined as sheaves with respect to the Zariski topology.
-Note that fine log schemes with respect to the Zariski topology correspond to fine log schemes with respect to \'{e}tale topology which Zariski locally admit charts via the equivalence of categories in \cite[Cor.~1.1.11]{Sh1}. \end{remark}
+Note that fine log schemes with respect to the Zariski topology correspond to fine log schemes with respect to \'{e}tale topology which Zariski locally admit charts via the equivalence of categories in \cite[Cor.~1.1.11]{Sh1}.
+For a weak formal log scheme $\cZ$, we denote its log structure by $\cM_\cZ$.
+We say $\cZ$ is \textit{fine} if it has locally a chart by a fine monoid.
+We will always work in the category of fine weak formal log schemes.
+Note that the category of fine weak formal log schemes with respect to a base $(R,I)$ has fibre products, which can be seen similarly to \cite[(2.8)]{Ka}.